 5 Reasons to Get Screened for Type 1 Diabetes

-If you have a relative with Type 1 diabetes, you may be at higher risk of developing the disease, making it imperative that you get screened.
-TrialNet (The Pathway to Prevention Study) is a free and simple blood test that determines your risk of developing Type 1 diabetes before symptoms occur.
-Not only are there significant benefits to early detection, including extending the life of beta cells and reducing complications, but as undiagnosed Type 1 can be fatal, screening saves lives.
-More than just knowing whether or not you are at risk, here are 5 of the biggest benefits of early detection that could improve your health and the health of others who are at risk.
+If you have a relative with type 1 diabetes, you may be at higher risk of developing the disease, making it imperative that you get screened.
+TrialNet (The Pathway to Prevention Study) is a free and simple blood test that determines your risk of developing type 1 diabetes before symptoms occur.
+Not only are there significant benefits to early detection, including extending the life of beta cells and reducing complications, but as undiagnosed type 1 can be fatal, screening saves lives.
+More than just knowing whether or not you are at risk, here are five of the biggest benefits of early detection that could improve your health and the health of others who are at risk.

 TrialNet offers screening for the following: